 The canine gut microbiome comprises hundreds of different bacterial species, along with fungi, viruses, and other microorganisms, forming a complex ecosystem that coevolved with dogs over thousands of years.
 These microbial communities are not passive inhabitants but active participants in health, performing essential functions including nutrient metabolism, pathogen exclusion, immune system training, and the production of bioactive compounds that influence distant organs.

-For a comprehensive exploration of the microbiome itself, see our flagship article: The Gut Microbiome: Your Dog’s Hidden Health Command Centre (/2026/01/the-gut-microbiome-your-dogs-hidden-health-command-centre/).
+For a comprehensive exploration of the microbiome itself, see our flagship article on The Dog Gut Microbiome.

 Factors That Shape the Canine Microbiome

-Dietary composition: Macronutrient balance—the proportions of protein, fat, and carbohydrate—strongly influences microbial diversity and the abundance of specific bacterial groups.
+Dietary composition: Macronutrient balance, meaning the proportions of protein, fat, and carbohydrate, strongly influences microbial diversity and the abundance of specific bacterial groups.
 Different nutrient profiles favour different microbial populations.

 Moisture content: The moisture level of the diet appears to affect microbiome composition independently of macronutrient content, with wet diets potentially supporting different microbial communities than dry kibble.